ajacksified/quorra/README.md

 quorra is an isometric grid engine that works with quadrilaterial and hexagonal grids.
 It is designed to be easy used with any game engine.
-Simply plug in a tile size, isometric ratio, and grid size; then recieve pixel coordinates for placement of objects.
+Simply plug in a tile size, then recieve pixel coordinates for placement of objects.

 [Read the docs](http://www.quorra.io)